Ralph200607/Take-Home-Exercises-Jan-2025/Exercise1/README.md

 ### The `Engine`

 Engines are the workhorse of the railway system.
 For our purposes, we need to track the train engine's **Model** (e.g.: "CP 8002"), **Serial Number** (e.g.: "48807"), **InService** (e.g.: True), **Weight** (in pounds, e.g.: 147,700), and **Horse Power** (e.g.: 4400).
-The Model and Serial Number must be stored with private **set** (it cannot be modified by an outside user or changed once the instance has been created).
+The Model and Serial Number must be stored as read-only information (it cannot be modified by an outside user or changed once the instance has been created).
 Weight and Horse Power will change as upgrades are done to the engine throughout its lifetime.
-Allow direct upgrades to these characteristics (public set).
+Allow direct upgrades to these characteristics.
 Weight and Horse Power can only be altered if the engine is not in service.
 You will need a greedy constructor for this data type.
 The engine is defaulted to inservice when created.
 Create an overloaded .ToString() method for the class to return the instance values in a comma separated value string.

 ![Engine](./Engine-ClassDiagram.png)